SVendittelli/MMM-fitbit/README.md

 },

 ````
-### Explanation
+### Notice
-* (Required) `credentials`:
-	* (Required) `client_id`: From https://dev.fitbit.com/
-	* (Required) `client_secret`: From https://dev.fitbit.com/
-* (Required) `resources`: List of resources to display on Mirror.
-May take any combination of `'steps', 'floors', 'caloriesOut', 'distance', 'activeMinutes', 'sleep', 'heart'`
+The Fitbit API explains:
+> You can make 150 API requests per hour for each user that has authorized your application to access their data.
+This rate limit is applied when you make an API request using the user's access token.

+The default configuration is designed to fetch new Fitbit data every 10 minutes.
+Depending on the number of resources that are selected, it is likely that multiple API requests are made each time that new Fitbit data is fetched.

-* (Optional) `update_interval` - (default value of `60`): in the amount of time in minutes to wait before fetching new Fitbit data.
-This must not be done too often otherwise Fitbit will not send new tokens and an uncaught exception will be thrown.
-This happens after approximately 150 requests in an hour, so updates should be no more frequent than once every minute for safety.
+This must not be done too often otherwise the rate limit will be exceeded, and Fitbit will not send new tokens and an uncaught exception will be thrown.
+It is not recommended that a value of less than 10 be used, unless fewer resources are selected.
+Try setting this to a higher number if you are experiencing problems.

 Files
 --